OndrejValla/TALENTED-PEOPLE/README.md

 | Action |
 |--------|
-User does register with the first name and unique username, which must not be used yet, and password 5-15 characters.
+User does register with the first name and unique username, which must not be used yet, and password 5-15 characters long.

 | Expected Result |
 |-----------------|
-Easy Register and Log In process.
+Easy Registration and Log In process.
 Once in the session, able to Log Out by clicking Log Out button.

 | Actual Result |
 |---------------|